CumulusNetworks/docs/content/version/cumulus-linux-36/System-Configuration/HTTP-API.md

 {{%notice info%}}

-cURL’s `-k` flag is necessary when the server uses a self-signed certificate.
+cURL's `-k` flag is necessary when the server uses a self-signed certificate.
 This is the default configuration (see the  [Security section](#security)).
 To display the response headers, include `-D` flag in the command.